 Also, winter.
 Winter will be your biggest problem with the Leaf.
 The range drops quite a bit, and winter tires will kill your range even more.
 You’ll want to go through winter at least once with a backup gas car accessible to be sure you can face it.

-The worst, coldest, most inefficient day of driving I could still get 110km (69 miles) from the full battery.
+On the worst, coldest, most inefficient day of driving, I could still get 110km (69 miles) from the full battery.
 When I’m on my game and the weather is good, I’m closer to 180km (112 miles) range.
 Naturally, you never let this car get close to zero, so the full drivable range should subtract at least 20km (12.5 miles).
 I have driven days of 400 total kilometres (248 miles) going customer to customer.
 It’s easily possible to live in a city suburb and drive this car.
-For longer trips I’ve borrowed a car or just rented a gas car.
+For longer trips, I’ve borrowed a car or just rented a gas car.
 It works.

 #3.
 What kind of home charging station do you have?
 How was the installer?